bug400/capasm/INSTALL.md

 ## Installation from GitHub

-To install CAPASM this way, the above-mentioned system requirements must be installed on your computer.
+To install CAPASM this way, the above mentioned system requirements must be installed on your computer.

 Download the latest source code from the [CAPASM Releases page](https://github.com/bug400/capasm/releases/) and unzip the CAPASM source code in an arbitrary location.
 You get the CAPASM directory capasm-x.y.z, where x.y.z is the version number.